Skip to main content

 Use --no-cache to force a full re-parse.
 This is useful after major refactors or when debugging unexpected results.

-fallow check --no-cache
+fallow dead-code --no-cache

 See also